rstacruz/til-2013/_posts/2017-09-19-a-better-hello-world.md

 ---
 title: A better Hello World
-description: The "Hello world" program is usually the first introduction to any programming language, but isn't as useful today.
-Here's a modern alternative.
+description: "Hello world" programs aren't as useful today as they were before.
+Here's what I propose...
 tags: [Development]
 ---